parse-community/docs/Migrating-an-Existing-Parse-App.md

 Latency between the Parse hosted database and your self-hosted MongoDB should not exceed 20 ms. Both MongoLab and ObjectRocket provide the option to host your database in their datacenters in the US East geographic region.
 If you plan on hosting your production database in a different geographic region, you can do so after migrating your data to the self-hosted MongoDB in US East.

 Once you have Mongo setup, take note of the Mongo connection URL.
 Use the database migration tool to transfer your data (found in the [new dashboard](https://dashboard.parse.com/apps) under *App Settings* &rarr; *General* &rarr; *Migrate to external database*).
-Ensure that the user in the connection string has [admin privileges](https://docs.mongodb.org/manual/tutorial/manage-users-and-roles/), as the migration tool will set some paramaters automatically during the process.
+Ensure that the user in the connection string has [admin privileges](https://docs.mongodb.org/manual/tutorial/manage-users-and-roles/), as the migration tool will set some parameters automatically during the process.

 The tool first takes a snapshot of your existing data and transfers it to MongoDB.
 Next, it will pause to allow manual verification, while continuing to keep things in sync with writes that are coming in from your live app.
 While you are in this state, your app continues to read and write from your Parse hosted database.